TassoneSE/NiFi/README.md

-# NiFi_JDK11
+# NiFi
-NiFi Running on JDK 11
+Copy of apache nifi with a couple of modes for it to work with OpenShift.